 Festival Of Hawks Returns To Holiday Beach Conservation Area

-Free educational programs will compliment the ongoing banding and live hawk display throughout both weekends.
-Local experts will be on-site to teach on a wide range of birding and nature-related topics.
+Free educational programs will complement the ongoing banding and live hawk display throughout both weekends.
+Local experts will be on-site to teach on a wide range of birding and nature-related topics

 All programs are free with the festival admission fee of $15 per vehicle.
-The final list of programs will be released September 1 and made available at www.erca.org/birding.
+The final list of programs is online here.